 Due to the high demand on sports performance these days, it is possible to see a young athlete struggle with an eating disorder.
 Young people often work hard to keep their struggles with food secret, so it’s hard to know just how many people suffer from eating disorders.
-Between 1 to 13 percent of American high school and college-age women are estimated to suffer from these illnesses.
+Between 1 to 13% of American high school and college-age women are estimated to suffer from these illnesses.

 Eating disorders often begin with dissatisfaction in appearance and efforts to “eat healthier” or exercise more.
 But for some people, these behaviors can lead to changes in thought patterns and behaviors that develop into an eating disorder.
 The thoughts and behaviors become difficult to resist, and emotional and physical health begin to deteriorate.